 The MAGIC project consortium is being led and co-ordinated by the BSO.
 Other Northern Ireland participants are the Health and Social Care Board; the Public Health Agency; Invest NI; and the University of Ulster.
 Other member states involved in the consortium are Ireland; Italy; Finland; Spain; Luxembourg; and Denmark.

-Under the terms of the Horizon 2020 call through which the MAGIC project was successful, the European Commission provides 70% of total project costs, with the remaining 30% to be provided by commissioning partners within the consortium.
-On this basis the project will receive €3.63m from the European Commission, with a further €1.56m provided by the commissioning partners within the consortium.
+Under the terms of the Horizon 2020 call through which the MAGIC project was successful, the European Commission provided 70% of total project costs, with the remaining 30% provided by commissioning partners within the consortium.
+The project received €3.63m from the European Commission, with a further €1.56m provided by the commissioning partners within the consortium.
 The commissioning partners are drawn from two regions – Northern Ireland and Italy.
 The remaining partner regions will participate as observers, with a view to contributing to improvements in post-stroke care across Europe and proactively sharing knowledge about the pre-commercial procurement process.

-The project will run for 52 months, concluding in September 2019, and will involve a three-phase pre-commercial procurement competition.
-In Phase 1 up to seven suppliers will be awarded funding for solution development; in Phase 2 up to four of these suppliers will receive funding for prototype development; and in Phase 3 up to three suppliers will be funded to implement and trial their solutions in Northern Ireland and Italy.
-The successful suppliers are likely to be SMEs and companies will have the opportunity to tender in the EU-wide procurement.
+The project will run for 52 months, concluding on the 31st of March 2020.
+It is a three-phase pre-commercial procurement competition.
+In Phase 1, 8 suppliers were awarded funding for solution development; in Phase 2, four of these suppliers received funding for prototype development.
+In Phase 3, three suppliers have been funded to implement and trial their solutions in Northern Ireland and Italy.
+The successful suppliers have been SMEs and companies that will have the opportunity to tender in the EU-wide procurement.

 Magic is now in Phase 3, which started on 01:10:18 and ends on 30:04:20.
 Feasibility studies are being conducted in this phase.
 Each Study has a site in Northern Ireland & a site in Italy.
 Feasibility Studies have full Research Governance & Ethics Approval.